Faisal Iqbal (cricketer): Early life and family

-Iqbal is the nephew of Javed Miandad.
+Iqbal is the nephew of Pakistan cricketing great Javed Miandad.

 His wife is a South African national.

 Cricket career

 Domestic career

 Iqbal was part of the PIA team which reached the finals of Quaid-e-Azam Trophy Division One held at Karachi in January 2011.
-In the two innings he scored 0 (6) and 15 (26).
 He was the leading run-scorer for Karachi Whites in the 2017–18 Quaid-e-Azam Trophy, with 413 runs in seven matches.

 International career

 Iqbal's first ODI was against Sri Lanka, a game in which the whole Pakistani batting line-up capitulated.
-He showed that he preferred to take his time to get settled in the middle of the pitch.
+He showed that he preferred to take his time to get settled on the crease.
 Because of that, the selectors chose to give him his first Test match start soon after.
-He started his International test career during Pakistan's tour of New Zealand where he played multiple strong innings in which he displayed his range of strokes and the ability to play off some hostile bowling.
+He started his International Test career during Pakistan's tour of New Zealand where he played multiple strong innings in which he displayed his range of strokes and the ability to play off some hostile bowling.
 Iqbal was a prolific junior-level scorer.
 He played two Tests in South Africa in 2002–03 but was dropped after not performing well.
 Upon returning to Test cricket after a two-year hiatus, he scored his maiden Test century against India to help Pakistan win the 2005–06 Test series in the final Test in Karachi.
 He proved his doubters wrong by playing some solid innings especially an impressive innings against Australia which turned out to be in vain as it did not prevent a loss.
 He continued on for a few more tours but was ultimately dropped due to a lean period where he did not contribute significantly with the bat.
 He continued to play domestic cricket though and was recalled to the side after injuries hit some of the other players.

 He was never cut out to be an ODI player, never crossing 150 runs in a calendar year.
 He played his last ODI against the West Indies in 2006.
 His test career however, is a different story.
 Since he made his debut in 2001, he played every year until 2010 with 2006 being the most fruitful in terms of runs scored.
 He made over 300 runs in 12 innings, but the team failed to win more than 2 matches (4 innings).
 Since then he has been in and out of the side, playing the odd match or two.
 He played his last game in 2010 in a losing effort against the Australians.
 He made a Test comeback in 2012 to 2013 with extraordinary first class season with 5 first class and 1 List A century, but could not able to get into playing X1 after doing 12th man duties on Sri Lanka, South Africa and Zimbabwe tours and later dropped without playing from Test squad and Central contract.